Welcome to the FullStory family – we’re glad to have you join us in the movement to make the web more user-friendly!

 - No need to instrument any elements in your application or site.
 Once the FullStory script loads, it records all in-browser interactions and mutations.
 Don’t fret about how to record that particular “submit” button – if it’s in the page, FullStory sees it, records it, and makes it available to search.

-You can find the script by clicking on Settings > FullStory Setup
+You can find the script by clicking on Settings > Recording and Privacy > FullStory Setup

 Simply paste the snippet into the <HEAD> element either via your Content Management System (CMS) or directly into your application’s code.
 Recordings will appear in FullStory within a few minutes, as long as users are visiting your site and navigating.
 (If you want to use GTM to install, read more here: Google Tag Manager for installation)

 While you’re installing, you’ll likely want to think about excluding some elements.
 FullStory allows you to block sensitive data from being recorded through a construct called “Excluded Elements.”
 It allows you to identify the CSS selectors of data you want to keep private.

 The privacy of your customer data is a shared responsibility.
 FullStory diligently ensures that your customer data is securely stored and accessible only to you.
 In addition, we provide you a tool to easily exclude sensitive customer information.

-Within Settings you’ll notice an area called Privacy.
-You can add elements (identified by CSS selectors) to block any data from those elements from ever being captured.
+In Settings > Recording and Privacy > Privacy you can manage recording rules for different elements (identified by CSS selectors) to block any data from those elements from ever being captured.
 Excluded data never leaves your customers browser.
 Which is exactly what you want.
 You can also use Inspect Mode to quickly add excluded elements.